2 Interior Designers Share Their Entrance Hall Dos & Don’ts

 /

 DO try to create a sense of space.
-That way you can improve the flow within the home.
-Several little tricks can help, including adding an inlayed doormat that’s at least 900mm deep running the full length of the hallway.
+That way, you can improve the flow within the home.
+Several little tricks can help, including adding an inlayed doormat that’s at least 900mm deep, running the full width of the hallway.
 It’s also best to keep furniture off the floor.
 If it’s unavoidable, use the depths of the doorways to minimise the impact or, better yet, opt for floating or wall hung furniture.

 DO add a large mirror to bounce light around the room.
 This will also make it appear larger, as well as anchoring furniture.
 They’re also helpful for that quick outfit check before you leave the house.
 Use a slim shelf below a mirror to store phones, mail and your keys.

-DON’T forget about the rooms beyond.
-If you have the luxury of planning your hallway from scratch, work with your architect to create sightlines which offer a glimpse into another area of the home.
+DON’T forget about the rooms beyond the hallway.
+If you have the luxury of planning from scratch, work with your architect to create sightlines which offer a glimpse into another area of the home.
 One through to the garden will offer maximum impact and try to avoid a front door that opens into a living space.
 Always add some sort of barrier between the hallway and the rest of the living room, even if it’s just a screen or object of furniture to help demark the different spaces.

 DON’T paint a narrow hallway white.
 All that ends up happening is that the walls scuff from passing traffic, which draws attention to the tight space and gives the impression that the rest of the home will be scruffy too.